Governance and Policies

 Operation of the governing body

 Governors will observe a system of working in an honest, transparent and understandable way by ensuring that all members observe a Code of Conduct and participate in a Register of Interests.
-The Governing Body has a policy on Access to College Information.

 The Governing Body and its sub-committees will normally meet a minimum of three times a year, with the exception of Strategy which meets at least annually, usually via a Strategic Event for all Governors.
 The Governing Body has a procedure on Whistleblowing.
 The Clerk is accountable directly to the Full Governing Body and, in performing the duties of Clerk, will be independent of the Chair and the Principal.
 The minutes of the sub-committees will be presented to the Governing Body by the Chair of the Committee to draw the attention of Members to any items which are recommended for approval to the Governing Body and any issues which the Committee failed to resolve.

 A library of governance information is maintained, containing information which will enable Governors to better understand the operation of the College.
 An ongoing programme of training is agreed aimed at keeping Governors up-to-date.
 All newly appointed Governors will be required to participate in an induction process.
 Governors will set and monitor performance indicators for governance.

 Our Online Learning Provision is intended to provide clarity and transparency to students and parents/guardians about what to expect from online learning where national or local restrictions require the whole College, class ‘bubble’ or individuals to remain at home.